e-dant/watcher/readme.md

 The `watcher` type is special.

 Events with this type will include messages from the watcher.
-You may recieve error messages or important status updates.
+You may receive error messages or important status updates.

 This format was chosen to support asynchronous messages